 This resource estimate increased the total measured and indicated resources to 18.3 million tonnes at a grade of 7.58% Mn consisting of a measured resource of 5.27 million tonnes at a grade of 7.39% Mn, and an indicated resource of 13.06 million tonnes at a grade of 7.65% Mn.
 Also reported was an inferred resource of 5.39 million tonnes at a grade of 8.59% Mn.

-The Company is currently seeking potential JV partners to continue developing this project.
+The Company is currently seeking potential JV partners interested in this project.